 Educate yourself and others on LGBTQ+ terms.

 Often, one of the greatest challenges for non-LGBTQ+ people in talking about LGBTQ+ issues is uncertainty regarding language and vocabulary.
 As many terms are new, or are used differently by different groups and in different contexts, people are sometimes uncertain and embarrassed to enter a conversation for fear of being wrong, looking ignorant, or of inadvertently hurting someone’s feelings.
-Educating yourself, being respectful and taking responsibility if you make a mistake goes a long way to making LGBTQ+ people feel welcomed and safe.
+Educating yourself, being respectful, and taking responsibility if you make a mistake goes a long way to making LGBTQ+ people feel welcomed and safe.
 Visit the Keshet website for a list of LGBTQ+ terminology.
+And, as with many spheres of human life, language within and about LGBTQ+ communities is constantly changing and evolving, which is a beautiful thing!
+Committing to an ongoing process of learning – for yourself and your camp community – can ensure a culture of knowledge and flexibility that is necessary for ongoing inclusion work.

 Do not assume the sexual orientation or gender identity of your campers.

-When make incorrect assumptions about the sexuality or gender identity of campers, we risk rendering gay, lesbian, bisexual, transgender, and queer individuals invisible, and may cause deep pain.
-When we fail to see our campers as their full selves, we risk alienating them from our community and discouraging them from participating fully, or at all.
-For example, when talking to a camper about dating, don’t automatically assume that they are interested in people with a certain gender.
+When camps make incorrect assumptions about the sexuality or gender identity of campers, it risks rendering gay, lesbian, bisexual, transgender, and queer individuals invisible, and may cause deep pain.
+When people fail to see campers as their full selves, they risk alienating them from the camp community and discouraging them from participating fully, or at all.
+For example, when talking to a camper about dating, don’t automatically assume that they are interested in people with a certain gender, or that dating must be something they are interested in.

 Ensure facilities are accessible to campers and staff of all sexual orientations and gender identities.

 Bunks: Ensuring comfortable housing for LGBTQ+ youth is often a challenge for overnight camps that have traditional “all male” and “all female” bunks or cabins.
 There is rarely a single solution that meets the needs of every situation.
-However, it is crucial that open and frank discussions take place for all participants involved to feel comfortable.
+However, it is crucial that open and frank discussions take place for all participants involved to feel comfortable, prioritizing LGBTQ+ camper safety which furthers the camp’s priority of everyone’s safety.
 Here are a few suggestions based upon different situations you might encounter at your camp:

-There is absolutely no reason why a LGBTQ+ youth should be not allowed to bunk with straight identified peers.
+There is absolutely no reason why an LGBTQ+ youth should not be allowed to bunk with straight and/or cisgender identified peers.
 The primary concern in this situation is the possibility for bullying and harassment.
 Counselors should be trained to identify and deal with bullying and harassment, and should seek support from camp administration if it persists.

 When supervising and training all bunk counselors, whether counselors are LGBTQ+ or non-LGBTQ+, it is essential to emphasize appropriate staff-camper boundaries and train them in the norms and expectations of your camp.
 There is no reason why a staff member’s LGBTQ+ identity would render them unsuitable to be a bunk counselor or any other staff role that lives in a bunk with campers.
 It is also important to establish guidelines for LGBTQ+ staff to feel they can be open about their identities, that still maintain boundaries between the campers and staff, so that LGBTQ+ campers have role models.